Jallianwala Bagh massacre: Aftermath

 This event caused many moderate Indians to abandon their previous loyalty to the British and become nationalists distrustful of British rule.

-Colonel Dyer reported to his superiors that he had been "confronted by a revolutionary army", to which Major General William Beynon replied: "Your action was correct and Lieutenant Governor approves."
+Dyer reported to his superiors that he had been "confronted by a revolutionary army", to which Major General William Beynon replied via telegram: "Your action correct and Lieutenant Governor approves."
 O'Dwyer requested that martial law should be imposed upon Amritsar and other areas, and this was granted by Viceroy Lord Chelmsford.
+Thousands were detained in the subsequent days, some being sentenced to penal transportation.
+According to historian Harish Puri, at least 115 people were killed by security forces in the days after 13 April.

-Both Secretary of State for War Winston Churchill and former Prime Minister H. H. Asquith, however, openly condemned the attack, Churchill referring to it as "unutterably monstrous", while Asquith called it "one of the worst, most dreadful, outrages in the whole of our history".
-Churchill, in the House of Commons debate of 8 July 1920, said, "The crowd was unarmed, except with bludgeons.
+Both Secretary of State for War Winston Churchill and former Prime Minister H. H. Asquith, however, openly condemned the attack, Churchill referring to it as "unutterably monstrous" and Asquith calling it "one of the worst, most dreadful, outrages in the whole of our history".
+In the House of Commons debate of 8 July 1920, Churchill said, "The crowd was unarmed, except with bludgeons.
 It was not attacking anybody or anything ...
 When fire had been opened upon it to disperse it, it tried to run away.
 Pinned up in a narrow place considerably smaller than Trafalgar Square, with hardly any exits, and packed together so that one bullet would drive through three or four bodies, the people ran madly this way and the other.
 When the fire was directed upon the centre, they ran to the sides.
 The fire was then directed to the sides.
 Many threw themselves down on the ground, the fire was then directed down on the ground.
 This was continued to 8 to 10 minutes, and it stopped only when the ammunition had reached the point of exhaustion."